cbailey603/Team_1/README.md

  - An additional learning curve, on top of learning new analysis tools
 ## Individual Contributions
 ### Connor
-  Created and managed project's GitHub repository
+ - Created and managed project's GitHub repository
+ - Merged datasets together in Tableau
 ### Tyler
-  Analyzed and visualized ACS data
+ - Analyzed and visualized ACS data
 ### Songqi
-  Analyzed and visualized aggregate sales data
+ - Analyzed and visualized aggregate sales data
 ### Lucas